meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 # Draw a cube

 A cube has six square faces.
-Since OpenGL only knows about triangles, we'll have to draw 12 triangles : two for each face.
-We just define our vertices in the same way as we did for the triangle.
+Since OpenGL only knows about triangles, we'll have to draw 12 triangles: two for each face.
+We just split each face into two triangles and define our vertices in the same way as we did for the triangle.

 ``` cpp
 // Our vertices.
 Three consecutive floats give a 3D vertex; Three consecutive vertices give a triangle.